elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-concept-of-a-molecular-clock-and-how-is-it-applied-in-evolutionary-studies.md

 url: /learn/biology/questions/what-is-the-concept-of-a-molecular-clock-and-how-is-it-applied-in-evolutionary-studies
 score: -1.0
 related_article1:
-    id: 167735
+    id: 167736
-    title: Differentiate between homologous and analogous structures with examples.
+    title: >-
+        What is horizontal gene transfer and how does it impact evolutionary processes?
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-homologous-and-analogous-structures-with-examples
+    url: /learn/biology/questions/what-is-horizontal-gene-transfer-and-how-does-it-impact-evolutionary-processes
 related_article2:
     id: 167724
+    title: >-
-    title: What is the concept of 'descent with modification' and how does it relate to evolutionary theory?
+        What is the concept of 'descent with modification' and how does it relate to evolutionary theory?
     subject: Biology
     url: /learn/biology/questions/what-is-the-concept-of-descent-with-modification-and-how-does-it-relate-to-evolutionary-theory
 related_article3:
-    id: 167731
+    id: 167725
-    title: What is the purpose of phylogenetic trees in linking classification and phylogeny?
+    title: >-
+        How do phylogenetic trees help in understanding evolutionary relationships?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-purpose-of-phylogenetic-trees-in-linking-classification-and-phylogeny
+    url: /learn/biology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
 related_article4:
-    id: 167739
+    id: 167734
-    title: What is convergent evolution and how can it be distinguished from homology?
+    title: >-
+        Define cladistics and explain its purpose in evolutionary biology.
     subject: Biology
-    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
-related_article5:
-    id: 167738
-    title: How does genetic diversity contribute to the evolutionary process?
-    subject: Biology
-    url: /learn/biology/questions/how-does-genetic-diversity-contribute-to-the-evolutionary-process
+    url: /learn/biology/questions/define-cladistics-and-explain-its-purpose-in-evolutionary-biology
 ---

 &nbsp;